Questions? Comments? Bugs? Anything? Since this

 The hash file must be read/write for any user ID that a PAM aware

 application runs with.
-It is best if all of your applications
+It is best if all of your

 run as either root, or a special user, like apache.